AdobeDocs/adobeio-console/services-add-api-jwt.md

     To upload your own public key, drag and drop a file from your computer or use *Select a File* to choose the file that you would like to use.
 Then select **Next** to proceed.

-The remainder of this documentation takes advantage of the functionality within console to generate a key pair automatically.
+The remainder of this documentation takes advantage of the functionality within Console to generate a key pair automatically.

 ![](images/services-api-jwt-create.png)